 WORT HOTEL - 1980

-Photos: Wyoming Tales and Trails (top), Jackson News & Guide (left)
+: Wyoming Tales and Trails (top), Jackson News & Guide (bottom)

 Photo: Denver Public Library

-On May 20, 1935, fire broke out at the Casanova, night club of the famous Brown Palace Hotel in downtown Denver.
+On May 20, 1935, fire broke out at the Casanova, night club of the famed Brown Palace hotel in downtown Denver.

 Several guests were carried down ladders by firemen.